hpc/charliecloud/doc/faq.rst

   2. Change the mount options for the filesystem (e.g., update :code:`/etc/fstab` or remount with :code:`exec`).

-  3. Use SquashFS format images (only for images exported from Charliecloud's storage directory).
+  3. Use SquashFS format images (only for images exported from Charliecloud’s storage directory).